KyaniteMods/DeeperAndDarker/README.md

 <p align="center"><img src="https://github.com/KyaniteMods/DeeperAndDarker/blob/forge-1.20/src/main/resources/banner.png" alt="banner" width="1024"></p>

 ---
-A Minecraft mod featuring more blocks, items, armors, and hidden mysteries to complement the Deep Dark update.
-Deeper and Darker introduces new sculk-related blocks, Warden armor and tools, the Otherside dimension, and secrets waiting to be discovered by you!
+A Minecraft mod featuring new blocks, items, armor, and hidden mysteries to complement the Deep Dark update.
+Some features introduced by Deeper and Darker include new sculk-related blocks, Warden armor and tools, and the Otherside dimension!

 If you happen to find any bugs in Deeper and Darker, be sure to report them here!